Preparing To Venture Into Investing 62 Comments

 Once I’ve bought a place that’s when the real fun begins.
 Most likely I’ll wade in with some index fund investing.
 No that won’t be too exciting, but it’ll gradually get me more interested in paying attention to the market.
 As I get more comfortable with investing, stocks will be my next target but that will take some thorough research.

 I’ll be bypassing the financial advisors at my bank this time around.
-Instead, my plan is to go on a site like E* trade, sell shares or buy shares and really reduce my fees.
+Instead, my plan is to go online to buy shares and really reduce my fees.
 There’s no need to pay someone commission for trades that I can do manually on my own.

 Maybe I’m better off just jumping in now and investing small.
 I could end up with decision paralysis if I do too much research beforehand.
 It’s just tough to know whose approach is best and what strategies to adopt.
 Who knows, maybe I will go back to get my finance degree if I like my returns, until then, I’ll continue teaching myself.